|Business Rating:||4.0 / 5|

 Chase makes it relatively simple to redeem your cash back.
 Points don’t expire and you have a variety of options for redeeming your rewards – you can redeem your points for a statement credit or as a deposit into a checking or savings account, or you can redeem them for a variety of other rewards, including travel rewards, gift cards, Amazon purchases and experiences.

 Unfortunately, for cardholders seeking the ultimate low-maintenance credit card, Chase falls a little short of some of its competitors.
-There’s no option to automatically redeem your cash back (the Capital One Spark Cash Select card offers this feature), and you have to wait until you collect at least 2,000 points to redeem them.
+There’s no option to automatically redeem your cash back (the Capital One Spark Cash Select for Excellent Credit offers this feature), and you have to wait until you collect at least 2,000 points to redeem them.

 Pair it with a premium card from Chase